systemcarl/weblog/outlines/about-me.md

 ## It Has Great Practical Value
 - My education and career have shown me the power and importance of modern technology.
 - The last few decades of development have produced tools that improve our lives and have the potential to continue advancing society.
-    - We now possess vast amounts of data and computational power.
-    - There are still many problems our technology can help solve.
-- Technology is not the problem itself.
-    - Our application of the technology is the source of many problems.
+- However, our application of the technology is the source of many problems.
-    - Much of our infrastructure relies on centralized services.
+    - *e.g.* Much of our infrastructure relies on centralized services from corporations incapable of self-moderation.
-    - The corporations that operate these services have proven to be incapable of self-moderation and have misaligned incentives.
-    - Our demand for more computing power has necessitated our dependence on this private infrastructure.
-    - Our future will continue to depend on these services unless we address these issues.
-- Fortunately, there are initiatives to embrace technology to solve these problems with safety and security in mind.
+- Fortunately, there are initiatives embracing technology to solve these problems with safety and security in mind.
     - Federated systems are making social platforms more autonomous and democratic;
         - *e.g.* [*Mastodon*].
     - Local-first architecture is giving users more control over their data.
-    - We still have a lot to learn in order to satisfy all of our needs.
+- Though, we still have a lot to learn in order to satisfy all of our needs.

 ### See First, Think Later, Then Test
 - My goal is to apply my scientific training to software development.